How to watch Tuesday night's Democratic debate

 Bernie Sanders, Joe Biden, Elizabeth Warren, Pete Buttigieg, Amy Klobuchar and Tom Steyer have qualified for the debate, the first debate with no minority representation.

 The debate, hosted by the Des Moines Register and CNN, is taking place at Drake University in Des Moines, Iowa.
-It will air from 9 p.m. to 11 p.m.
+It will air from 9-11 p.m.
 ET.

 - What: Democratic presidential debate